The story of kangaroos being released into the Wyoming landscape fooled just about everyone.

 Jed Cummings, a Coalville resident said "I went outside today to go to work and noticed broken glass on the ground by my truck.
 The kangaroos stole a few CDS from my collection.
 They were pretty selective about what they took.
 Men at Work, Midnight Oil, AC-DC, Keith Urban, Olivia Newton John and Crowded House CDs.
 They only took CDs made by Australian bands.
 That's when I knew it was the damn kangaroos!"

-It makes me smile to think of how beautifully conceived and executed this truly “fake news” piece was.
-It should make you smile too, even if you were temporarily fooled by it.
+It makes me smile to think of how beautifully conceived and executed this truly "fake news" piece was.
+It should make you smile too, even it temporarily fooled you.

 Well done and hats off to whoever created this brilliant hoax.